GFL Environmental: Company history

 In March 2020, the company held its initial public offering on the Toronto Stock Exchange, pricing shares at $19 each and raising $1.4 billion, giving the company as a whole a market value of $6.1 billion.

 A 2020 report linked GFL executive Paul Borrelli with Antonio Borrelli, nephew of Toronto mobster Pietro Scarcella.

+On August 12, 2020, GFL announced that it would acquire Houston, Texas-based WCA Waste Corporation from Australia-based Macquarie Infrastructure and Real Assets for $1.212 billion.
+The acquisition was completed on October 1, 2020, expanding GFL's U.S. footprint into 11 new states, with regional operations centered in Texas, Missouri, and Florida.
+WCA operated 22 operational sites, 37 collection and hauling facilities, 27 transfer stations, and over 1,000 collection trucks at the time of the acquisition.

-In July 2021, GFL created the Resource Recovery Alliance (RRA) in response to the Government of Ontario's extended producer responsibility (EPR) regulation requiring product and packaging producers to operate and fully finance Ontario's Blue Box program.
+In July 2021, GFL created the Resource Recovery Alliance (RRA) in response to the Government of Ontario's extended producer responsibility (EPR) regulation requiring product and packaging producers to operate and fully finance Ontario's blue box recycling system.

 On August 17, 2021, GFL acquired solid waste business, Terrapure Environmental Ltd., and its subsidiaries for $743.8 million.
 The deal did not include Terrapure's battery recycling business.

 In May 2022, the GFL acquired Sprint Waste Services, a solid waste company with assets in Texas and Louisiana.

+On January 21, 2026, GFL moved its headquarters from Vaughan, Ontario, to Miami Beach, Florida to drive a broader shareholder base in the United States.